Matt-Cruse/devTemplate/README.md

 # devTemplate

-Basic template files including bootstrap sass and gulpfile
+Basic template files for build

+BOOTSTRAP-SASS is installed externally and would need the reference changing in gulpfile.js